Abortion in Victoria

 (d) intentionally recording by any means, without reasonable excuse, another person accessing, attempting to access, or leaving premises at which abortions are provided, without that other person’s consent.

 The provision was introduced in an attempt to protect women seeking abortions and staff working in clinics that provide them from being stigmatised, shamed or humiliated.
 The first person to be charged with breaching the provision, Kathleen Club, was fined $5000.
 Ms Club subsequently appealed to the High Court on the basis that the law breached her constitutional right to freedom of political communication.
 The High Court ruled against Ms Club, upholding the safe access zone laws.

 How does Victoria compare to other states?

 Abortion in Victoria was decriminalised in 2008.
-In other states, abortion remains a criminal offence unless it is done in compliance with strict regulations.
+At that time, in some other states, abortion remained a criminal offence unless it was done in compliance with strict regulations.

 In 2015, it was reported that women were flocking from other parts of Australia to Victoria to access late-term abortions at private clinics and public hospitals because of the relative ease of accessing abortion in Victoria compared to other states.